Effective medium theory for second-gradient elasticity with chirality: Introduction

-The current work focuses on a linear approximation of a second-gradient nonlinear elastic material with periodic microstructure.
-The model proposed in this framework is sufficiently rich to model chiral-type microstructures e.g. ``wire rope" or ``helical" type of microstructures.
-By means of dimensional analysis we identify two additional characteristic length scales that are related to scale-size effects.
-Taking into account such hierarchy of scale-size effects, we rely on the homogenization method to upscale the equations of second-gradient elasticity.
+Homogenization methods are particularly well suited for the analysis of heterogeneous materials with periodically distributed microstructures; for technical details, we refer the reader for instance to ~\cite{Bens78}, \cite{SP80}, \cite{BP89}, \cite{All02book}, \cite{CioDo00}, \cite{MV10}.
+The technique of homogenization has been applied widely to derive effective equations, both of local and non-local nature, in mechanics, physics, chemistry, and in other natural sciences (see, e.g., \cite{bytner1988homogenization}, \cite{nika2023hyper}, \cite{Adrian_QAM}) since it can account for the influence of volume fraction, distribution, and morphology.
+Nevertheless, it is worth noting that the majority of models amenable to homogenization techniques adhere to the classical Cauchy material framework, which regrettably cannot capture scale-size effects due to the inherent size-independence of the classical elastic tensor.
+Furthermore, the aspect of chirality, a critical characteristic in certain materials, also remains unaddressed by classical Cauchy material.
+To circumvent this impasse, we propose a solution that entails the application of homogenization methods within an enriched continuum, thereby facilitating the incorporation of scale-size effects and the modeling of chirality.
+There are two potent ways of enriching the continuum: Allow higher gradients of the displacement field~\cite{TB96}, \cite{ZZA97}, \cite{SC2000} or allow additional degrees of freedom~\cite{FS98}, \cite{Forest01}, \cite{Forest13}.
+The current work focuses on the periodic homogenization within the confines of a linear approximation for a second-gradient nonlinear elastic material.
+The model proposed is sufficiently rich to model chiral-type microstructures and account for scale-size effects by means of dimensional analysis.
 In doing so, we rigorously derive two different classes of effective models: If the size of the heterogeneities is comparable with the period, then we obtain an effective classical Cauchy continuum.
-If the size of the heterogeneities is comparable with the overall length of the domain, then we obtain an effective second-gradient material.
-In the latter case, we recover the boundary conditions and the equilibrium equations for of second-gradient theory as originally proposed in \cite{ME68}, \cite{Germain73}.
-Additionally compared to the classical works, we can now compute explicitly the effective coefficients that characterize the material properties, taking into account volume fraction, particle distribution, and morphology.
+If the size of the heterogeneities is comparable with the overall length of the domain (no scale separation), then we obtain an effective second-gradient material.
+In the latter case, we recover the boundary conditions and the equilibrium equations for second-gradient theory as originally proposed in \cite{ME68}, \cite{Germain73}.
+Additionally, compared to the classical works in \cite{ME68}, \cite{Germain73}, we can now compute explicitly the effective coefficients that characterize the material properties, taking into account volume fraction, particle distribution, and morphology.
 This is a novelty from the methodological point of view.
 Moreover, since we will be dealing with higher gradients, the choice of method to rigorously pass to the limit plays an important role.
 Certain techniques of homogenization lend themselves to be more easily exploited in dealing with higher-gradients than others.
-In this work we will use the method of periodic unfolding~\cite{CDG02, Dam05, CDG08, CDG18}.
+In this work we will use the method of periodic unfolding~\cite{CDG02, Dam05, CDG08, CDG18} instead of two-scale convergence \cite{Ngu89}, \cite{All92}, \cite{LNW02}.
 The unfolding method has a natural way of handling higher-gradients without any extra effort, as it was pointed out in the original work~\cite{CDG08}.
+Furthermore, the results presented here can be extended to domains with holes by adjusting the periodic unfolding operator as in \cite{CDDGZ12}.